 Acer Griseum: Paperbark Maple

 Paperbark maple is a slow-growing little tree with great beauty!
 Due to its size, it can fit in even a smaller garden.
 It grows with an oval open tree-top that becomes more rounded in shape over the years.
-The trunk has striking coppery brown colour with flaky, paper thin bark.
+The trunk has striking coppery brown colour with flaky, paper-thin bark.
 The leaves turn a nice red orange or purple colour in autumn and add extra drama.
 It gets about 2-5 meters high and thrives in sun or half shade.
 It should be planted in a warm place in deep, fertile soil.
-Best in moist, well drained soil.
+It does best in moist, well-drained soil.

 This is really a "got to have" tree!

 Betula Utilis var.
 Jacuquemontii: Himalaya Birch

 As the name implies, this birch comes from the Himalayas.
 It has become a popular tree because it withstands wind better than an ordinary birch.
 It can reach 10 to 15 meters high.
 It has an almost spooky white tree trunk with flaky bark.
 This is a very beautiful tree that can be used for creating a sense of forest in the garden.
 It thrives in sun or half shade and has no special requirements for soil type—it will thrive in any soil.

 The trunk gets very prominent if it is placed in front of a winter green hedge or a bush.
 The contrast of dark green to the white tree trunk is absolutely wonderful.